silvest/HEPfit/Doxygen/Models.md

    A custodial limiting case of this model can be obtained setting the flag to "custodialMW".
    The THDM plus octet can be address by attributing "custodial1" to the THDMWmodel flag.
    The implemented observables are positivity, unitarity, Higgs signal strengths and electroweak precision measurements.

+## SUSY
+  - %Model parameters: [@ref SUSYParameters "Summary table"]
+  - %Model flags: [@ref SUSYFlags "Summary table"]
+  - %Model description: This is a %Model for the basic set of %SUSY parameters.
+    These can be inherited by other SUSY models like GeneralSUSY.
+The spectrum is computed by the
+    %SUSYSpectrum code.

+## GeneralSUSY
+  - %Model parameters: [@ref GeneralSUSYParameters "Summary table"]
+  - %Model flags: None
+  - %Model description: This is a %Model for the full general SUSY with full complex squark and slepton squared mass matrices and trilinear couplings